tylerzudans/CSCI473-SkeletonRepresentation/README.md

 **Run**:

 (From linux terminal at this cloned directory)
+1. This script will create rad, rad.t, hjdp, and hjpd.t libsvm data representation files, train their respective support vector machines, and test their accuracy. *.predict* files will be generated in the representations folder.
+   1. $ `python3 skeleton_representation.py`
-1. To create rad, rad.t, hjdp, and hjpd.t files for part 2 run.
+1. (Deprecated) To create rad, rad.t, hjdp, and hjpd.t files for part 1 run.
 These files will appear in the **representations** directory.
    1. $ `python3 skeleton_representation.py`

 **Algorithms**